MotoAcidic/OmniXEP/doc/tor.md

-# TOR SUPPORT IN BITCOIN
+# TOR SUPPORT IN XEP

 It is possible to run Xep Core as a Tor hidden service, and connect to such services.